newmie10/SpotifyGesture/HandDetector/Handnet_Plan.md

 ### Challenges
 - Inference takes ~5 seconds with model scale and input size
-- Need to scale from 64x64 to 32x32 or 48x48 to accelerate model inference
+- Need to scale input and hidden layers from 64x64 to 32x32 or 48x48 to accelerate model inference

 ## Final Model
 - Done in LGRC A104A to get real production lighting